emilyrosenberg/snowy-melt/README.md

 Gitpod

 ## Testing
+This game was tested throughout development in the terminal in VS Code, and in a deployed version using Heroku.

+### Bugs
+Here are a few of the bugs I dealt with during development.
+- Press any key to start the game <br>
+I researched a tried several ways to implement this, including import keyboard and using various functions which did not work for me.
+But then I found other advice arguing that using the input() function was probably the best solution in Python.
+The result was that the user presses Enter to start the game and play again.
+- Get word/hint pairs from a dictionary <br>
+Originally I had a list of words and a list of hints, but I needed them to be connected so that the pair showed in the same round of the game.
+My mentor helped me create a dictionary of pairs instead of two lists.
+Code Institute tutoring (Rebeccca) directed me toward a [resource](https://stackoverflow.com/questions/4859292/how-can-i-get-a-random-key-value-pair-from-a-dictionary/4859322#4859322) so that I could get a random pair first.
+Then I figured out how to get the word and the hint from there, and send them to the right place.
+- The upper() function <br>
+In order for the guessed letter to be validated, both the guess and the letters in the word must be uppercase.
+At first I didn't understand where this function should go.
+I did a lot of trial and error, and printing.
+After I changed the functionality of getting the word/hint pairs, I had to figure it out again.
+- Re-starting the game <br>
+I researched more about how to re-start the game using a while loop, and found [this resource](https://www.askpython.com/python/examples/restart-loop-in-python#:~:text=Restart%20a%20Nested%20Loop%20in%20Python&text=A%20nested%20loop%20is%20a,will%20understand%20this%20during%20implementation.) helpful.

 <!-- In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.